EGroupware/example/README.md

 				<!-- the rest of the file is unchanged -->
 ```

-* While above link-to widget takes fully care of adding links and files to existing entries (with know id), we need to [help in adding them to new entries](https://github.com/EGroupware/example/tree/step5/src/Bo.php#L31) registered by "search_link":
+* While above link-to widget takes fully care of adding links and files to existing entries (with know id), we need to help in [adding them to new entries](https://github.com/EGroupware/example/tree/step5/src/Bo.php#L31):
 ```
 	/**
 	 * saves the content of data to the db